top of page

 This isn’t home.

-the thing I thought would complete me.
+the goal I thought would complete me.

 This was never the way home.